-The encryption key for this one ia a nice color around Stanford.
+The encryption key for this one is a nice color around Stanford.
 Just for fun, you can try decrypting with guesses to figure it out.

 This is just FYI, not part of the homework - how to capture the output of a program run in the terminal?

 Normally when a program runs and does any printing, the text output appears in the terminal.
-There is a a famous terminal option (works in Windows too) to put "> output.txt" at the end of the terminal line, and that captures the output text and saves it to the named text file.
-You can run your program to see its output, and then run it with ">" to capture that output in a file.
-This is a very handy way to handle your data.
-Try this, and then you should be able to look at the file contents in PyCharm.
+There is a famous terminal option (works in Windows too) to put "> output.txt" at the end of the terminal line, and that captures the output text and saves it to the named text file.
+You can run your program a few different ways, seeing the output directly each time.
+When you have a run you like, run it with ">" to capture that output in a file.
+That's how the data professionals do it and it's a handy feature of the command line.
 This is how the files like the-eagle-crypt.txt were made:

 $ python3 crypto.py -encrypt z the-eagle.txt > test-crypt.txt $ cat test-crypt.txt Gd bkzror sgd bqzf vhsg bqnnjdc gzmcr; Bknrd sn sgd rtm hm knmdkx kzmcr, Qhmf'c vhsg sgd zytqd vnqkc, gd rszmcr.
 Sgd vqhmjkdc rdz admdzsg ghl bqzvkr; Gd vzsbgdr eqnl ghr lntmszhm vzkkr, Zmc khjd z sgtmcdqanks gd ezkkr. --Zkeqdc, Knqc Sdmmxrnm